aarontcopal2/comp517-project/project/README.md

 ## How to run it

+1. Create the database tables using the DDL file `DDL_SQL_QUERY.txt`

-1. Move to the main directory
+2. Move to the main directory
 `cd peer-discovery`

-2. Create folder for saving ouptut files
-`mkdir output`

 3. Start a master peer using the script
 `python master_peer.py`